Council Tax discretionary reduction

 Applying due to financial problems

 If you are applying because of financial problems, you will need to tell us about your income and what you spend.
-You should also provide details of any help or benefits that you had already made an application for.
+You should also provide details of any help or benefits that you have already applied for.

 Applying due to exceptional circumstances

-If you are applying because of exceptional circumstances you will need to send full details of the situation including additional information which might include items such as reports, photographs or insurance documents.
+If you are applying because of exceptional circumstances you will need to send full details of the situation, including additional information such as reports, photographs or insurance documents.

-It is not possible to list each exceptional situation as these are by their very nature exceptional, however, it might be that your property has become uninhabitable due to an event such as a fire or flooding.
+It is not possible to list each exceptional situation, but an example would be that your home has become uninhabitable due to an event such as a fire or flooding.

 The money to cover these reductions comes out of our own funds and the decision to make a reduction is at our discretion - we don't have to give a reduction to anyone.